weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 positive rational number.

-1.7 Definition Suppose S is an ordered set, and E = S. If there exists a f= S such that x < f for every x € E, we say that E is bounded above, and call B an upper bound of E.
+1.7 Definition Suppose S is an ordered set, and E = S. If there exists a f= S such that x < f for every x  \in  E, we say that E is bounded above, and call B an upper bound of E.

 Lower bounds are defined in the same way (with > in place of I).
 4 PRINCIPLES OF MATHEMATICAL ANALYSIS

 1.8 Definition Suppose § is an ordered set, E = §, and E is bounded above.
-Suppose there exists an a € S with the following properties:
+Suppose there exists an a  \in  S with the following properties:

 (i) ais an upper bound of E.
 (ii) If y <a then y is not an upper bound of E.